Skip to content

 Sprint over sprint pattern detection

-If In Review stalls in the same way every sprint, TARO surfaces the pattern so the fix isn't reactive every time but becomes a permanent process change.
-Recurring bottlenecks stop recurring when TARO makes them visible across sprint history.
+If In Review stalls the same way every sprint, TARO surfaces the pattern so the fix becomes permanent.
+Recurring bottlenecks stop once they're visible.

 See exactly where your sprint is stalling right now

 Connect your project.
-TARO maps your pipeline and surfaces the first bottleneck in under a minute.
+TARO maps your pipeline and flags the first bottleneck.

 Who uses it